 - Length of Credit History: More factors influence this metric.
 The most important factors include the average age of all your credit accounts as well as how long different types of credit accounts have been established.

-- New Credit (10%): This refers to the amount of new accounts you request to be opened.
+- New Credit (10%): This refers to the number of new accounts you request to be opened.
 Rapidly opening several credit accounts in the same time period can minimize your FICO score.

 - Credit Mix (10%): Your score can be boosted if your loans have a certain degree of variety.
-Handling more type of loans makes you more trustable.
+Handling more types of loans makes you more trustable.